Hyatt Regency Yogyakarta Hotel Review: Tradition with Modern Twist

 Reinventing the traditional flavors

 The highlight of the stay in Hyatt Regency Yogyakarta is the exquisite cuisine of its Kemangi Bistro.
 The hotel is a place for a culinary festival happening every weekend.
 It starts with Merapi Barbeque on Friday nights (grilled satay, steaks, seafood, quesadillas, pasta, all with a live band entertaining your ears).
-It continues with Ramayana Night Market (cultural evening including Indonesian and Javanese cuisine served from traditional warung-style stations, but also night market and Ramayana dance performance).
+It continues with Ramayana Night Market (a cultural evening including Indonesian and Javanese cuisine served from traditional warung-style stations, but also night market and Ramayana dance performance).
 The ending is nothing less exciting – the Sunday Brunch (where an innovative buffet is also accompanied by live music).

 Chocolate lava cake served with ice-cream and marinated fruit, at Kemangi Bistro restaurant in Hyatt Regency Yogyakarta hotel in Jogjakarta, Indonesia, photo by Ivan Kralj

-Chocolate lava cake with ice-cream and marinated fruits will water your mouth
+Chocolate lava cake with ice cream and marinated fruits will water your mouth

 High-class cooking at Hyatt Regency Yogyakarta